Durbanville: Healthcare

-Durbanville only has one hospital, Mediclinic Durbanville which is a private hospital on Wellington Road owned by one of South Africa's largest healthcare groups, Mediclinic International.
-Durbanville does have one public health facility in the town which is a public clinic near the CBD whilst the nearest public hospital is the Karl Bremer Hospital in Bellville.
+Private healthcare

+Mediclinic Durbanville is the sole hospital serving the town of Durbanville.
+Owned by Mediclinic International, it is a private hospital operating 24-hour emergency services.
+The hospital is located in the heart of the town on Wellington Road.

+Public healthcare

+A short distance from Mediclinic Durbanville, the Durbanville Community Day Centre is a government-funded clinic operated by the Western Cape Department of Health and Wellness.

 Transport

 Air

 Cape Winelands Airport is located approximately 13 km NE of Durbanville.
-Located in the Western Cape winelands, Cape Winelands Airport (formerly Fisantekraal Airfield) is an ex-South African Airforce airfield now operating privately as a general flying airfield and used for aviation training.
+Located in the Western Cape winelands, Cape Winelands Airport (formerly Fisantekraal Airfield) is an ex–South African Airforce airfield now operating privately as a general flying airfield and used for aviation training.
 Of the four original runways, two remain operational while the other two are used for film production.
 It has been in private ownership since 2021.
-Operators at the airfield are Cape Town Flight Training Center and Aerosport Training.
-The Fighting on Fire organization also has a summer base at Cape Winelands Airport.
+Operators at the airfield are Cape Town Flight Training Centre and Aerosport Training.
+The Fighting on Fire organisation also has a summer base at Cape Winelands Airport.
 The ICAO designator is FAWN.
 Located on a 150ha site, Cape Winelands Airport has a number of aircraft hangars for the storage and maintenance of private aircraft and helicopters.

-However the nearest international airport with scheduled flights to Durbanville is the Cape Town International Airport located 19 km south-west of Durbanville by road in Matroosfontein on the Cape Flats.
-Cape Town International Airport offers several flights to towns and cities domestically in South Africa as well as regionally in Africa and internationally in Asia, Europe and North America.

-Bus
+Bus and taxi transit

-Durbanville is serviced by the commuter bus service of Golden Arrow which services the Cape Metropole.
-Due to Durbanville's considerable far distance from Cape Town and other suburbs in the metropole, Durbanville is linked by several bus routes, with the most popular being the Bellville and the City (Cape Town) routes.
+Durbanville is served by Golden Arrow Bus Services which operates daily commuter bus services across the Cape Metropole.
+Minibus taxis are also a major form of public transportation in Durbanville with the majority of minibus taxis terminating at the Durbanville Public Transport Interchange in the town centre.

-Golden Arrow links Durbanville with Cape Town, Atlantis, Bellville, Bishop Lavis, Blue Downs, Delft, Fisantekraal, Hanover Park, Khayelitsha, Killarney Gardens, Langa, Mitchells Plain, Nyanga, Philippi and Scottsdene (Kraaifontein).

-Currently, Durbanville as well as the other Northern Suburbs of Cape Town are not served by the MyCiTi commuter bus service which is currently serving other suburbs nearer to Cape Town as well as Mitchells Plain and Khayelitsha.

 Rail

-Durbanville is one of the very few areas in the Cape Metropole that is not served by the commuter rail system of Metrorail with the nearest railway stations in the surrounding towns of Bellville, Brackenfell and Kraaifontein.
+Durbanville is one of the few areas in the Greater Cape Town metropolitan area that do not have a railway passing through, however the nearest railway stations are located within a 10 kilometre radius including Kraaifontein, Bellville, and Brackenfell railway stations.